altermo/vim-plugin-list/README.md

   * [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) : Lightspeed is a motion plugin for Neovim, with a relatively small interface and lots of innovative ideas
   * [goldfeld/vim-seek](https://github.com/goldfeld/vim-seek) : like `f` but for two characters
   * [justinmk/vim-sneak](https://github.com/justinmk/vim-sneak) : Jump to any location specified by two characters
+  * [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) : Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible
+  * [rhysd/clever-f.vim](https://github.com/rhysd/clever-f.vim) : extends f, F, t and T mappings for more convenience.
+Instead of `;`, `f` is available to repeat
   * [rlane/pounce.nvim](https://github.com/rlane/pounce.nvim) : It's based on incremental fuzzy search.
   * [svermeulen/vim-extended-ft](https://github.com/svermeulen/vim-extended-ft) : multiline, smart case, highlighting and more for `f`, `t`, `T`, `F`
   * [t9md/vim-smalls](https://github.com/t9md/vim-smalls) : Search and jump with easymotion style